CryptoPascal31/pact-util-lib/docs/source/util-strings.rst

 ~~~~~~~~~
 *idx* ``integer``  *in* ``string`` *→* ``string``

-Return the character at position *idx*
+Return the character at position *idx*.

 .. code:: lisp